Skip to Content

 What is hydro-locking?
 It’s when your engine cylinder fills with a liquid, and since a liquid isn’t compressible, the piston can’t move.

-Why does it happen?
-It can happen by simply laying the bike on its side or a mechanical issue like head gasket failure.
-A leaking float needle is also a common cause of hydro-locking.
+The other possible issue is a mechanical fault like a head gasket failure.
+But a leaking float needle is also a common cause of hydro-locking.

 Un flood dirt bike